mike42/forestry/README.md

         -c amount [frame1 frame2 frame3]
             The portion of trees to clear in the designated area, between 0 and 1.
             Add up to three frame numbers on the command-line, to clear each world at.
-            In --display-window, this will create up to 4 windows, one as acontrol, and three being cleared at the frames set in the other arguments.
+            In --display-window, this will create up to 4 windows, one as a control, and three being cleared at the frames set in the other arguments.

         --daisyworld